TheBigBookMan/grad-dip/Databases/Reading/Fundamentals of Database Systems by Elmasri-Navathe.md

 - **IS-A test**- from the direction of the child to the parent ask if they are a a valid relationship from them to the parent, eg a parent Employee and subclass Salaried Employee- IS A Salaried Emploee AN EMployee, asnwer is YES so valid relationship then with the Employee as the parent and Salaried EMployee as Subclass because the EMployee could be Salaried or Hourly
 -

+## Transformation of Union Step 9 types
+- When the Union (Category) has superclasses with different keys, need to make a new key attribute called **surrogate key** when creating the relation corresponding to the union/categroy.
+- Cannot use the defining keys from any of the subclasses because each one is different and cannot be used exclusively to identifiy all entities in the union
+- The union/category becomes an entity with the surrogate key and the surrogate key becomes the FK in the defining superclasses
+- If defining superclasses have the same key then that key becomes the PK of the union/category
 ## Mapping EER Model constructs to relations